DisTuneJS/DisTune/.github/CONTRIBUTING.md

-# Contributing to DisTube
+# Contributing to DisTune

-Thank you for your interest in contributing to DisTube!
+Thank you for your interest in contributing to DisTune!
 This document provides guidelines and instructions for contributing to the project.

 ## 📝 Issues

 - The issue tracker is for bug reports only.
 - For questions or feature suggestions, please use our [Discord Support Server](https://discord.gg/feaDd9h).
-- Before creating an issue, please check the [FAQ](https://github.com/skick1234/DisTube/wiki/Frequently-Asked-Questions) and existing issues (both open and closed).
+- Before creating an issue, please check the [FAQ](https://github.com/DisTuneJS/DisTune/wiki/Frequently-Asked-Questions) and existing issues (both open and closed).

 ## 🛠️ Pull Requests